Irish Hospitals' Sweepstake

 The Irish Hospitals' Sweepstake was a lottery established in the Irish Free State in 1930 as the Irish Free State Hospitals' Sweepstake to finance hospitals.
 It is generally referred to as the Irish Sweepstake or Irish Sweepstakes, sometimes abbreviated to Irish Sweep or Irish Sweeps.
 The Public Charitable Hospitals (Temporary Provisions) Act, 1930 was the act that established the lottery; as this act expired in 1934, in accordance with its terms, the Public Hospitals Acts were the legislative basis for the scheme thereafter.

-The main organisers were Richard Duggan, Captain Spencer Freeman and Joe McGrath.
+The main organisers were Richard Duggan, Captain Spencer Freeman, and Joe McGrath.
 Duggan was a well known Dublin bookmaker who had organised a number of sweepstakes in the decade prior to setting up the Hospitals' Sweepstake.
 Captain Freeman was a Welsh-born engineer and former captain in the British Army.

 The ratio of winnings and charitable contributions to Sweepstake revenues proved low, and the scheme made its founders very rich.
 The Sweepstake administrators wielded substantial political influence, allowing the scheme to flourish before it was finally wound up in January 1986.

 History

 The sweepstake was established to raise funding for hospitals in Ireland.
-A significant amount of the funds were raised in the United Kingdom and United States, often among the emigrant Irish.
-Potentially winning tickets were drawn from rotating drums, usually by nurses in uniform.
+A significant amount of the funds was raised in the United Kingdom and United States, often from the Irish émigrés.
+Potentially winning tickets were drawn from rotating drums or tombolas, usually by nurses in uniform.
 Each such ticket was assigned to a horse expected to run in one of several horse races, including the Cambridgeshire Handicap, Derby, and Grand National.
-Tickets that drew the favourite horses thus stood a higher likelihood of winning and a series of winning horses had to be chosen on the accumulator system, allowing for enormous prizes.
+Tickets that drew the favourite horses thus stood a higher likelihood of winning, and a series of winning horses had to be chosen on the accumulator system, allowing for enormous prizes.

 After the Constitution of Ireland was enacted in 1937, the name Irish Hospitals' Sweepstake was adopted and "Free State" was dropped.